arcus/arcus_skill_series_sql/sql_intermediate/sql_intermediate.md

 *****

 --{{1}}--
 In the very small table we are working with here, this method works fine.
 But if we were looking at a real patient data, there might be hundreds of types of pollen allergies specified.
 Moreover, if these data were entered by hand, the same allergy might show up as both "Allergy to grass pollen" and "grass pollen allergy" with different wording and different capitalization.
-Or maybe a new patient comes in who has a different pollen allergy, will you need to update your whole query?
+Or maybe a new patient comes in who has a new, different pollen allergy.
+In that case you would need to update the query to get that data that you want, and that interferes with one of the main reasons we write scripted queries like this.
+For reproducibility purposes, you should be able to rerun the same query every time new data is gathered.

 {{2}}
 *****